 The amount and type of spotted owl habitat as per HCP §6.2, Table 6 is reported annually (Table 5).
 Habitat information from the HRC Geographic Information System (GIS) is a "snapshot in time" of habitat conditions.
-For consistency and coordination with other forest inventory requirements the snapshot is currently taken on or around 1 January each year (see Map 3).
-Thus, the information contained in this section of the report represents habitat conditions from approximately 1 January 2013 to 1 January 2014.
+For consistency and coordination with other forest inventory requirements the snapshot is currently taken on or around 1 January each year (Map 3).
+Thus, the information contained in this section of the report represents habitat conditions from approximately 1 January 2014 to 1 January 2015.

-Ownership changes in and quantity of the HCP lands have occurred over the last 13 years.
-For example, certain lands have been sold to Federal or State entities or have been "swapped" out of the HCP (following HCP agency review) for real estate sales and have been replaced with parcels similar in size and habitat value from our non-HCP ownership.
-Thus, further changes in overall acreage and patch size has occurred during the past several years, although there have been no recent changes of this type.
+Ownership changes in and quantity of the HCP lands have occurred during the HCP period (i.e. since 1999).
+For example, certain lands have been sold to Federal or State entities or have been

+"swapped" out of the HCP (following HCP agency review) for real estate sales and have been replaced with parcels similar in size and habitat value from our non-HCP ownership.
+However, the HRC ownership area has remained consistent since 2008.

 As discussed in previous NSO annual reports, annual reports from 1999-2009 utilized forest stand information from 1999 and previous years to generate Wildlife Habitat Relationship (WHR) types and thus nesting, roosting and foraging (NRF) types based on HCP Table 6.
-Beginning in 2010 HRC embarked on a three-year re-inventory project of the entire 209,000 acres of HRC lands.
+Beginning in 2010 HRC embarked on a re-inventory project of the entire 209,000 acres of HRC lands.
 For the 2010 through 2012 habitat reports, those reports included the most current forest inventory information resulting from 2002-2006 cruise information, harvest updates for each year from 2000 forward, and cruise information available to date from the re-inventory work.
 This information was the most current and reliable "stand" information and best reflected conditions on the ground, although field evaluations were occasionally needed to verify stand types.